AaronSadlerUK/Umbraco.Community.UmbNav---Documentation/umbnav-documentation/extensibility/frontend/item-types.md

     /** Whether items of this type can have children */ allowChildren?: boolean;

+    /** Default values to apply when creating an item of this type */ defaultValues?: Partial<ModelEntryType>;

     /** Custom render function for display */ render?: (item: ModelEntryType) => TemplateResult;